xavidominguez/fabacademy/README.md

 4. Molding and casting
 5. 3D scanning and printing

-Thanks and feel free to use it and contact me: xavidominguez@gmail.com
+Thanks and feel free to use it and contact me: @xavidominguez / xavidominguez@gmail.com